Mustafa99Ab/LLM-Contract-Analyzer/README.md

 ---

-## 🔧 Usage
+🔧 Usage

-You can load and use the dataset in:
+You can load the dataset in Python/Colab for training frameworks (TRL, Axolotl):

 * Google Colab
 * Python scripts